andim/easyleed/_sources/userdoc.txt

 User's Guide
 ============

+.. warning:: This guide is incomplete and not always up-to-date with the newest version of the software.
+    If you are running into trouble using the software we are happy to provide further assistance via email.

+    We would also be happy about volunteers who want to contribute to EasyLEED by extending this guide!

 Here is a short step-by-step guide:

 - Open the images you want to work with using "File --> Open..." or use "Open" in the toolbar.
 Only the images selected in the file dialog will be processed later on.